Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-pSqiS44lqIg.md

 # [June 8th, 2021 Livestream](../2021-06-08.md)
 ## Q&A: Is S.A.M.
 Ore going to be used in the next Update?
 https://www.youtube.com/watch?v=pSqiS44lqIg
-This question was possibly duplicated with a more recent answer: [November 16th, 2021 Livestream Q&A: What's the purpose of S.A.M.
-Ore?](./yt-oPY1o6s9X-k.md) [https://www.youtube.com/watch?v=oPY1o6s9X-k](https://www.youtube.com/watch?v=oPY1o6s9X-k)
+This question was possibly duplicated with a more recent answer: [January 25th, 2022 Livestream Q&A: Have you told what S.A.M.
+Ore stands for?](./yt-bp9bhL_WoQk.md) [https://www.youtube.com/watch?v=bp9bhL_WoQk](https://www.youtube.com/watch?v=bp9bhL_WoQk)

 ### Topics